PlaycademyPlaycademy

 audio.src = client.runtime.assets.url`sfx/${soundEffect}.wav`

-const client = await PlaycademyClient.init({
+const profile = await client.demo.profile.get()

-if (state === 'offline') {
+if (profile.isDefault) {

 }